Jump to: Benefits of exercise | Exercise vs diet | Sleep | Stress | Pros | Cons | Key features | Take home message

 Pros of Peloton

-Peloton members also have access to a forum where they can ask questions to the community about technical issues, class recommendations, and ask for general support which can be helpful in staying motivated.
+Peloton members also have access to a forum where they can ask questions to the community about technical issues and class recommendations, and ask for general support which can be helpful in staying motivated.

 Cons of Peloton